Mail: Brevard Zoo

 It began as a small group of people with a big dream: building a zoo.
-A world-class zoo that would serve as a conservation hub where people could gather to learn about animals, nature and conservation.
+A world-class zoo that would serve as a conservation hub where people could gather to learn about animals and nature.
 A place to escape from the manmade world and reconnect with the diversity of the life with which we share this planet.

 They had the vision, but they needed the resources.
 Former Florida Today publisher Frank Vega recruited several community leaders and the dream began to take shape.
 Executives from the major aerospace companies collaborated to craft architectural designs and provide labor for this ambitious project.
 A. Duda and Sons graciously donated a large tract of land just east of Interstate 95—a prime location for the Zoo.

 The next major show of support came from the county commissioners.
 Through the Tourism Development Council, they committed a $2.5 million loan to be paid back with 15% of the one-third penny hotel tax.

 Another fundraising effort included the establishment of a 303-member Founder’s Society that helped the Zoo match a $500,000 grant from the state.
 More money was raised by selling T-shirts and thousands of memberships, all before the Zoo was even built!

 More than anything, these early fundraising successes illustrate the incredibly high level of community support the Zoo has enjoyed since its inception.
 This small band of dedicated people had raised $3.5 million and recruited more than 16,000 volunteers to construct the largest community-built zoo in the world.

 In March 1994, the Zoo opened its gates to the public.
 Visitors delightedly meandered the newly built boardwalks, exploring a thick native Florida forest as the animals settled into their new homes.
 A jaguar, tapirs, anteaters and a myriad of monkeys and birds inspired fascination and a passion for conservation.